oilstel/elliott/_posts/2019-08-18-notes-on-explore-pages.md

 **Randomization as explore page**

 It's fairly easy to implement a "randomized items/articles" section on a website.
-As seen on TCI's website, this simple idea can easily reveal how expansive a site is.
+As seen on The Creative Independent, this simple idea can easily reveal how expansive a site is.

 In 2008 I came across the site Muxtape, which was the original "mixtape on the web" website.
 It allowed you to upload MP3s from your computer and curate the tracks into a "muxtape".
 Though the site was eventually shut down, I often think about one key design decision.
 Muxtape's homepage had a "Random active muxtapes" section that changed on refresh.
 This simple randomized section gave users a way to explore random muxtapes across the website.